amidaware/tacticalrmm/docs/docs/unsupported_scripts.md

 ## Use certbot to do acme challenge over http

-The standard SSL cert process in Tactical uses a [DNS challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) that requires dns txt files to be updated with every run.
+The standard SSL cert process in Tactical uses a [DNS challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) that requires dns txt files to be updated in your public DNS with every cert renewal.

 The below script uses [http challenge](https://letsencrypt.org/docs/challenge-types/#http-01-challenge) on the 3 separate ssl certs, one for each subdomain: rmm, api, mesh.
 They still have the same 3 month expiry.
 Restart the Tactical RMM server about every 2.5 months (80 days) for auto-renewed certs to become active.